ga-wdi-pvd/rails-api/readme.md

   1. Enter url: `localhost:3000/grumbles`
   2. Method: POST
   3. Under the "Headers" tab, add a `Content-Type` key with a value of `application/json`
-  3. Add your Grumble data to "Request Body".
+  4. Under the "Body" tab, select "raw", then some sort of JSON.
+Then add your Grumble JSON data in the code edit area.
     ```json
     {
       "grumble": {